 How Do I Know If I'm With An Alternative Supplier?

-Beware: Even if you’re with an alternative supplier, you will continue to get a bill from your regulated utility.
-Alternative suppliers include their charges on the supply section of your utility bill.
-People on a bad supplier deal often tell CUB they had no idea they were with another company until their bill went up.
-Check your bill each month to see if you’re with an alternative supplier.
-Here’s where to look:
+BEWARE: Even if you’re with an alternative supplier, you will continue to get a bill from your regulated utility.
+People on a bad deal often tell CUB they had no idea they were with another company until their bill went up.
+Check your bill each month to see if an alternative supplier is listed.

-On Your Nicor Gas Bill: If you’re with another supplier, its name should be on page 1, under “A Message for You.”
+- Look for another company listed under “A Message for You.”
 A per-therm rate for the alternative supplier should be listed under “Additional Products and Services.”